 Ushma Patel, Director of Patient Engagement at the Center for Innovation & Value Research, shares her personal experience navigating the economic and emotional impacts of her daughter’s rare disease.
 She highlights the often-overlooked financial burdens families face beyond direct medical costs and discusses how the Center’s Patient-Centered Economic Impacts Project seeks to address these challenges in healthcare research and decision-making.

 During my pregnancy, I never anticipated major health issues for myself or my baby.
 I was young, healthy, and active.
 At 36 weeks, I developed severe preeclampsia, HELLP syndrome (a rare complication affecting my blood and liver), and had an unanticipated C-section.
-I suffered a brain hemorrhage at five days postpartum and was transferred to different hospital for my care.
+I suffered a brain hemorrhage at five days postpartum and was transferred to a different hospital for my care.
 My daughter remained in the NICU, where doctors initially suspected she had a heart murmur and jaundice.
 After a failure to thrive diagnosis, we learned she had several congenital heart defects and other serious health issues that required numerous procedures and surgeries.

 There was a tremendous physical, mental, and emotional toll on our family, but also huge impacts on our career and social lives.
 Our careers came to a halt.
 I was forced to take extended leave and reduce my hours.
 My husband was unexpectedly laid off; furthering our financial distress.
 On top of car troubles, medical bills, and missed social opportunities, we struggled to grasp our new reality as caregivers and working parents for a child with a complex rare disease.
 Ten years later, we continue to experience the ripple effects in managing multiple specialists and navigating insurance coverage for her medications.